ibm-ecosystem-engineering/SAP-watsonx-integration/README.md

 Prior to model training a data scientists wants to explore the data to get a feel for relationships between

 ## Examples
-The end-to-end lifecycles has been broken into smaller examples that focus on one of the watsonx products.
+The end-to-end lifecycle has been broken into smaller examples that focus on one of the watsonx products.

 ### watsonx.ai
 This example demonstrates [IBM watsonx](https://www.ibm.com/watsonx) retrieving training data from SAP Datasphere, training a model in Watson Studio, and then deploying the model to SAP AI Core.